-Death toll rises to 70 in Pakistan election rally attack: Baluchistan health minister
+Suicide bomber kills 85 in attack on Pakistani election rally

 The bombing was the most deadly attack in Pakistan in over a year and is the third incident of election-related violence this week.

-It came as Pakistan’s caretaker government launched a crackdown on political gatherings with Sharif, who was ousted by the Supreme Court last year and convicted in absentia of corruption a week ago, flying back to rally his party ahead of the general elections.
+It came as Pakistan’s caretaker government launched a crackdown on political gatherings with Sharif, who was ousted by the Supreme Court last year and convicted in absentia of corruption a week ago, arriving in the country to rally his party ahead of the general elections.

 Senior police official Qaim Lashari had earlier said that more than 1000 people were in attendance at the rally in the town of Mastung in the violence-plagued province of Baluchistan.